omerteomim/API-Explorer-App/README.md

 # 🌐 API Explorer App

-A powerful Flask-based web application that serves as a unified interface for exploring and interacting with multiple external APIs.
+A containerized Flask and PostgreSQL web application, deployed seamlessly to AWS using Terraform with infrastructure components including EC2, ECR, and an Application Load Balancer for scalable and efficient delivery.
+This is a web application that serves as a unified interface for exploring and interacting with multiple external APIs.
 This dockerized application provides a clean, intuitive dashboard for developers and users to discover, test, and integrate various API services.

 ## ✨ Features